waynodiablo/Oystercard/bookmark_manager.md

 ```

 Now our user is created in the database but the test would still fail because it expects to see a welcome message for the user.
 Let's log in the user automatically on sign up.
-To do this, we'll store the user id in the session (we looked at how sessions work in BattleShips – web version).
+To do this, we'll store the user id in the session (we looked at how sessions work in Battleships – web version).

 First, we need to enable the sessions and set the encryption key to make sure nobody can tamper with our cookies.
 This is done by changing Sinatra's configuration, so it goes into /server.rb.